BU-NU-CLOUD-F19/Google_Photos_for_Audio/README.md

     - transcribes stored audio clips into text
     - extract keywords or major topics of texts
     - store transcribed texts
-    - delete transcription
   - user management
     - create a new user in the system
     - retrieve user details
-    - update a user’s details
-    - delete a user

 This project is not a social media platform where uploaded content is shared to users that are subscribed to the publisher.
 While sharing is a stretch feature, it would be in the form of sharing an item on Google Photos with another user, not posting to a live feed.